 1998 saw the birth of two fledgling organisations that were a world apart.
 In Mountain View, California, Larry Page and Sergey Brin launched Google.
 In Sydney, Australia, Virginia Mansell and Peter Stephenson founded the Stephenson Mansell Group.

-An immediate example of that is the recent evolution of one of Google’s most insightful research projects, Project Oxygen.
+Take the recent evolution of one of Google’s most insightful research projects, Project Oxygen.

 Project Oxygen: Do Managers Matter?